dexX7/py-omniswaps/doc/uc-3_sign_transaction_stub.md

   3. The system creates a blank raw transaction, which has no outputs and only has one input: the locked output, spending from the locked destination
   4. The system requests the oracle to sign the transaction stub with `"NONE|ANYONECANPAY"`
   5. The oracle returns the signed transaction stub
+  6. The system verifies the signed transaction and checks, whether it contains the specified data as well as a valid signature from the oracle
-  6. The system returns the signed transaction stub
+  7. The system returns the signed transaction stub

 ##### Extensions: